DirectiveAthena/Documentation/Content/Programming/AthenaDocumentor/reference.md

 #class AthenaDocumentor.**OutputMarkdown**()

-The OutputMarkdown supports the `Parser` in formatting `Parsed` objects to the defined format.
+The OutputMarkdown supports the `Parser` in formatting `Parsed` objects to a Markdown format.

 **format_documentation**(cls, parsed_object: Parsed) -> str